RichardKF/exercise/docs.md

-This documentation describes how to use the Pavel Automated toothbrush.
+This documentation describes how to use the Karel Automated toothbrush.

 Note that this toothbrush is totally safe to use for children, adults, pets, or monsters, but not trees.